jjasghar/chef-book/part1/03-vm-setup.md

 Downloading or copying the box...
 Progress:
 ```
-After it's been pulled down, you should see vagrant report
+After it has been pulled down, you should see Vagrant report
 `Machine booted and ready!`.
 In a different terminal window, you'll be able to
 go into the box right then and there by changing to the same directory as the
 `Vagrantfile` and typing `vagrant ssh`.
 Now you should see a lot of provisioning
 output.
 That's good.
-Let it run, grab some coffee or energy drink, this will
+Let it run, grab some coffee or an energy drink, this will
 take 15 to 30 minutes.
 Vagrant will automatically attempt to provision your box
 after it is created for the first time, and when it is recreated after being
 destroyed.